wchalstead/usdai/README.md

 ## Example

-<To-Do> Expand on this once all other functions are fully implemented.
+To-Do: Expand on this once all other functions are fully implemented.
 This is a basic example which shows you how to solve a common problem:

 ``` r